School of Civil Engineering

 What is the role of course representatives and how do I volunteer?

-You will be given information about the course rep role and how to apply during induction week, but if you have any questions in the meantime please email us at civil@leeds.ac.uk.
+You’ll be given information about the course representatives role and how to apply during induction week, but if you have any questions in the meantime, please email your Student Education Service team at civil@leeds.ac.uk.

 Are there any societies I can join for the school/programme?

-The School of Civil Engineering Society, CivSoc is open to all students in the School.
+The School of Civil Engineering Society (CivSoc) is open to all students in the School.
 They organise many social events throughout the year and are always happy to receive new suggestions for events.
-More information will be provided by the CivSoc Committee during Induction Week and is also available one the LUU website.
-Plans are well underway to create an Architecture Society.
+More information will be provided by the CivSoc Committee during Induction Week and is also available on the LUU website.

 How does assessment work on my programme?